 In most places, there will be markers showing you the closest you can get, so for the safety of everyone involved, follow their guidance.

-Látrabjarg is renowned for its dramatic scale and unmatched bird-watching but is also a place of Icelandic culture, tradition and history.
-You may see some individuals abseiling down the cliff-faces on ropes, foraging for eggs and feathers; there is a long tradition of this in Iceland, dating back centuries, which continues today under regulation.
+Latrabjarg is renowned for its dramatic scale and unmatched bird-watching but is also a place of Icelandic culture, tradition, and history.
+You may see some individuals abseiling down the cliff faces on ropes, foraging for eggs and feathers; there is a long tradition of this in Iceland, dating back centuries, which continues today under regulation.

 Those who continue to harness this skill should, according to folklore in the area, be cautious, however.
-It is said that a troll who lived in the cliffs was renowned for cutting their ropes, and though forced by a bishop into a cave without any birds nesting around it, is still alive and hidden within Látrabjarg.
+It is said that a troll who lived in the cliffs was renowned for cutting their ropes and, though forced by a bishop into a cave without any birds nesting around it, is still alive and hidden within Latrabjarg.

-While the Látrabjarg birdwatching cliffs are well worth a visit, to reach them is a seven-hour drive from Reykjavík, making it quite a schlep for those staying in the capital.
-Luckily, however, there are puffin colonies just a few hours away along the South Coast, the closest being at Dyrhólaey Rock Arch.
+While the Latrabjarg birdwatching cliffs are well worth a visit, to reach them is a seven-hour drive from Reykjavik, making it quite a schlep for those staying in the capital.
+Luckily, however, there are puffin colonies just a few hours away along the South Coast, the closest being at Dyrholaey Rock Arch.

 Driving Route 1 South, you cannot miss this enormous landmark.
-Curving out from a row of cliffs into the tumultuous ocean, Dyrhólaey is a fascinating example of Iceland's dramatic landscapes, shaped over millennia by fire and water.
-Up close, you will also see that it has unusual, hexagonal basalt columns, rare formations that can only be found in a few places around the world.
+Curving out from a row of cliffs into the tumultuous ocean, Dyrholaey is a fascinating example of Iceland's dramatic landscapes, shaped over millennia by fire and water.
+Up close, you will also see that it has unusual hexagonal basalt columns, rare formations that can only be found in a few places around the world.

 It is possible to approach the arch both from the beach and from atop the cliffs, and both directions will reveal to you the vast puffin colony that nests here throughout summer.
-There are fewer other species of bird than at Látrabjarg (although eider ducks are also numerous), but the puffins still number in the thousands.
+There are fewer other species of bird than at Latrabjarg (although eider ducks are also numerous), but the puffins still number in the thousands.

-Standing atop Dyrhólaey, however, means that the landscapes around you may even steal your attention from the birds you came to see.
-To both the east and the west, you can see the South Coast stretching far in both directions; to the east, the views are particularly great, as they go across the notorious black-sand beach of Reynisfjara to the Reynisdrangar sea stacks.
-In clear weather to the north, you will be able to see Mýrdalsjökull glacier, which covers Katla volcano.
+Standing atop Dyrholaey, however, means that the landscapes around you may even steal your attention from the birds you came to see.
+To both the east and the west, you can see the South Coast stretching far in both directions; to the east, the views are particularly great as they go across the notorious black-sand beach of Reynisfjara to the Reynisdrangar sea stacks.
+In clear weather to the north, you will be able to see Myrdalsjokull glacier, which covers Katla volcano.

 The Tjornes Peninsula is a small, remote peninsula in North Iceland famous for two things: the fossils that can be found on its west coast and the birdlife on its east.
 While the former draws visitors throughout the year, and its other popular resident bird species, the rock ptarmigan, does not migrate, the area truly comes alive with the arrival of the puffins.

-Several bird-watching trails will take you to see the puffins; one leads to its outermost tip, called Voladalstorfa, while another runs along the cliffs by Skeiðsöxl.
+Several bird-watching trails will take you to see the puffins; one leads to its outermost tip, called Voladalstorfa, while another runs along the cliffs by Skeidsoxl.
 Both of these will grant you fantastic views of the colony.
 While admiring them, you can keep an eye out for the elusive ptarmigans, great cormorants, and black guillemots.

 The peninsula is also in a convenient location near other awe-inspiring sites of the North.
-It is, for example, just an hour's drive from Lake Mývatn, an area renowned for its diverse array of geological and geothermal wonders.
-The ‘Capital of the North’, the cultural town of Akureyri, is just an hour and a half away.
+It is, for example, just an hour's drive from Lake Myvatn, an area renowned for its diverse array of geological and geothermal wonders.
+The "Capital of the North," the cultural town of Akureyri, is just an hour and a half away.

-Avid birdwatchers seeking more than just puffins should head just a few minutes south-east of the peninsula to Víkingavatn, the Viking Lake.
+Avid birdwatchers seeking more than just puffins should head just a few minutes southeast of the peninsula to Vikingavatn, the Viking Lake.
 The wetlands here are home to thousands of freshwater birds, allowing you to admire all kinds of duck species and nesting horned grebes.

 The Westman Islands, or Vestmannaeyjar, off the South Coast of Iceland, have the largest Atlantic Puffin colony in the world; thirty different species nest over the archipelago, but puffins are by far the most numerous.
 They nest on most of the islands, including the only one with a human population, Heimaey.

 The puffins are so numerous in the Westman Islands that there is a tradition in the town where the children help pufflings who have wandered away from the cliffs, confused by the lights of the town, make it to the ocean.
-While cases like those mentioned above in downtown Reykjavík and the greenhouses in Selfoss are uncommon, finding a lost puffin in Vestmannaeyjar is a regular occurrence.
+While cases like those mentioned above in downtown Reykjavík and the greenhouses in Selfoss are uncommon, finding a lost puffin in the Westman Islands is a regular occurrence.
 Indeed, nearly 5,000 of these pufflings were picked up and put back on track by the local children last season.

-There are several advantages to taking a boat tour to see puffins, rather than just walking up to them on the shore.
+There are several advantages to taking a boat tour to see puffins rather than just walking up to them on the shore.

-Firstly, it provides you with a great opportunity to get out on the water and admire sites such as the peninsulas around Faxafloi bay from a unique perspective.
+Firstly, it provides you with a great opportunity to get out on the water and admire sites such as the peninsulas around Faxafloi Bay from a unique perspective.
 Secondly, it allows you to watch puffins doing more than just guarding their burrows, such as bobbing in the water and diving for fish.

 Finally, it also provides a better chance to see more of the animals that many hope to catch in Iceland, such as Humpback Whales (which also migrate to Iceland for the summer) and White Beaked Dolphins.